pipegalera/ml_diabetes/Cahn et al. (2020)/readme.md

 Diabetes defined as:

-i) Glucose ≥126 mg/dL within 2 years or;
+- Glucose ≥126 mg/dL within 2 years or;
-ii) HbA1c ≥ 6.5% within 2 years or;
+- HbA1c ≥ 6.5% within 2 years or;
-iii) Glucose ≥200 mg/dL in a single measurement or;
+- Glucose ≥200 mg/dL in a single measurement or;
-iv) Diagnosed Diabetes or;
+- Diagnosed Diabetes or;
-v) Initiating any glucose lowering agent other than metformin (which is often prescribed to pre-diabetic individuals) without prior fulfilment of the diabetes glycaemic criteria.
+- Initiating any glucose lowering agent other than metformin (which is often prescribed to pre-diabetic individuals) without prior fulfilment of the diabetes glycaemic criteria.